Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 support overall health and liver function.

-Avoid excessive alcohol consumption, as it can worsen liver
+Avoid excessive alcohol consumption, as it can worsen

 damage.